AzonMedia/guzaba-platform/README.md

 ## Introduction

 [GuzabaPlatform](https://github.com/AzonMedia/guzaba-platform) is a plugin based system for building applications ranging from presentational websites to corporate applications.
-It is based on the [Guzaba 2 Framework](https://github.com/AzonMedia/guzaba2).
+It is the testbed for the [Guzaba 2 Framework](https://github.com/AzonMedia/guzaba2).
+It uses [Vue.js](https://vuejs.org/) for the frontend.

 ## Deployment in containers